hibbitts-design/grav-gantry5-atom-oer-schema/README.md

-# Gantry 5 'OER Particle' Particle for Grav
+# Gantry 5 'OER Schema' Particle for Grav

 Particles are small, modular blocks with preset scripting that enable you to add elements to your Grav Gantry 5 pages.